Protocol-Lattice/.github/profile/README.md

 # Protocol Lattice

-*Weaving the fabric of intelligent systems.*

-## Our Mission
+Building open infrastructure for AI systems.

+## What We Do

-Protocol Lattice is a research collective dedicated to designing and implementing open standards for AI interaction, tooling, and memory.
-We build interconnected, protocol-first infrastructure to ensure interoperability and advance the frontier of autonomous systems.
+Protocol Lattice develops open standards and tools for AI interaction, memory, and tooling.
+We focus on practical implementations that enable different AI systems to work together effectively.

+## Our Approach

+We prioritize:
+- **Clear specifications** over abstract theory
+- **Working code** over comprehensive roadmaps
+- **Real-world adoption** over feature completeness
+- **Community input** over top-down design

-## Open Source Philosophy
+## Open Source

-Build practical, well-documented tools and protocols that solve real problems.
-We focus on clean APIs, long-term maintainability, and fostering community collaboration.

-## Partnerships & Collaboration

-We believe in the power of open collaboration to build the future of AI.
-We partner with organizations and researchers to advance the development and adoption of open standards.
-If you are building on our protocols or are interested in a strategic partnership, please get in touch.
+Everything we build is open source.
+We write documentation that helps developers implement and extend our work.
+Our goal is to create tools that remain useful and maintainable over time.

+## Get Involved

+If you're working on AI infrastructure, implementing our protocols, or interested in collaborating, we'd like to hear from you.